TerraFirmaCraft/Documentation/1.18.x/data/recipes.md

 ## Heating

 A heating recipe is used by any device which heats items, such as a firepit, charcoal forge, small vessel, bloomery, or blast furnace.
 They define what an item transforms into once heated: either converting into another item (such as cooking food), or melting into a liquid (such as melting ores).
+Note that this **does not make the item heatable**.
+Any item used in a heating recipe also needs a [Item Heat](../custom/#item-heats) added for it.

-It has the following properties:
+A heating recipe has the following properties:

 - `type`: `tfc:heating`
 - `ingredient`: An [Ingredient](../ingredients/).
 This defines what items the heating recipe applies to.